Real estate signs say more about you and your business than they do about the properties they advertise.

 - Colonial Post – A sturdy, wooden, inverted L frame with a sign suspended from it.
 These are perfect for marking residential homes for sale.

 Each of these signage options offers unique dimensions and mediums on which to print.
-And, the amount of space available (and the shape of that space) will directly influence your sign’s design layout.
+The amount of space available (and the shape of that space) will directly influence your sign’s design layout.

 This is why you’ve got to decide on the type of sign before you can begin to design the content or graphics.